giron3s/giron3s.github.io/_pages/about.md

 ---

-Hi, I am Marc Girones and I work as a Game Programmer at Cirsa in Barcelona, Spain.
+Hi, I am Marc Girones and I work as a Game Programmer at Winsystem in Sant Cugat, Spain.

 In 2013, I graduated a bachelor’s degree in Computer Science at University of Barcelona.
 During the university years I decided to professionalize my passion (video game/ computer graphics).
 So my final year project was related with Computer Graphics, the project was a motion capture.